-People Spreading Anti-Vaccine Rumors Are a Threat to Society: J&K Court
+People Spreading Anti‑Vaccine Rumors Are a Threat to Society: J&K Court

 Disrupting vaccination drives by spreading misinformation against Covid19 vaccines will not be dealt with lightly, a court in Jammu and Kashmir ruled last week, setting a precedent for zero-tolerance towards activities that seek to thwart immunization.

 In the present case, the petitioner allegedly disrupted a vaccination drive organized by the government in a village called Ashmuji in the Kulgam district of Jammu and Kashmir.
 He is accused of instigating and provoking locals in the area by causing a “hue and cry,” which led to the vaccination drive being halted.
-He has and charged under the Indian Penal Code for endangering public health, and preventing public officials from performing their duties.
+As a result, he has been charged under the Indian Penal Code for endangering public health, and preventing public officials from performing their duties.

 Principal Sessions Judge Tahir Khurshid Raina, who was hearing the petitioner’s plea seeking anticipatory bail for obstructing the vaccination drive, called him a “stumbling block” to mass immunization and termed his actions as “unsubstantiated and profane.”